GiulioRossetti/ndlib/docs/network_builder_ndql_block_catalog.md

 - discrete-opinion initial class percentages
 - zealot selection in the dashboard for `VoterZealotModel`
 - media opinion count and per-media opinion values for `AlgorithmicBiasMediaModel`
+- zealot block round-trip and runtime validation for continuous-opinion custom models

 The remaining blocks below stay in the catalog as future implementation targets.